 Giulietta Sprint Veloce ‘Allegerita’ 750E1493*04347, engine 1315*30526, Bertone 77468.
-This car is available right now for 68,000 Euro’s ($85,000 as of 11/19) from various sources in Europe but I found it at Steuel.
+This car is available right now for 68,000 Euro’s ($85,000 on November 19, 2008) from various sources in Europe but I found it at Steuel.
 The advertisement text is available below and includes pieces of the cars history the new owner will no doubt have fun verifying and elaborating on.
 I contacted the owner directly about the car and he provided me with the numbers and an offer of further information should I require it.
 I have no doubt any information required to help a potential buyer will be provided without hesitation.

 In contrast to yesterdays SVA this car has been thoroughly refinished and prepared inside and out for racing without for cutting any corners and with no piece untouched.
 As can be seen below, the engine compartment underside and suspension are all in top condition.
 The Conrero connection and Targa Florio history should add quite a bit to the price of this car, but other than maybe a picture I doubt much evidence of those days still exists in the car.